-Credit hours BA in International Studies, International Affairs Concentration Required Courses Section D: Interi national Affairs Concentration 3.0 IS 240 3.0 IS 440 9.0 Three approved electives from the Global Economic Relations course list.
+Credit hours BA in International Studies, International Affairs Concentration Required Courses Section D: Intern Section D: International Affairs Concentration 3.0 IS 240 3.0 IS 440 9.0 Three approved electives from the Global Economic Relations course list.
 (Refer to the Approved Electives Course List.)
-15.0 Five approved electives, in at least two different disci- plines, from the Global Political and Security Relations course list. ( Refer to the Approved Electives Course List. ) 3.0 One approved elective from the Global Cultural Relations course list.
+15.0 Five approved electives, in at least two different disciplines, from the Global Political and Security Relations course list.
 (Refer to the Approved Electives Course List.)
-33.0 Subtotal: International Affairs Concentration At least one approved elective must be from the Global Indigenous Issues approved electives list.
-This requirement can be met in any one of the subsections:
+3.0 One approved elective from the Global Cultural Relations course list.
+(Refer to the Approved Electives Course List.)
+33.0 Subtotal: International Affairs Concentration At least one approved elective must be from the Global Indigenous Issues approved elective must be from the Global Indigenous issues approved electives list.

-proved electives list.
 This requirement can be met in any one of the subsections: Global Economic Relations; Global Political and Security Relations; or Global Cultural Relations.
 (Refer to the Approved Electives Course List.)